AI-Education-Labs/OER_tutor/docs/development.md

 cp .env.example .env
 ```

 Edit the environment variables.
-Langchain is optional, however `LANGSMITH_TRACING` must be set to false if not configured properly
+Langsmith is optional, however `LANGSMITH_TRACING` must be set to false if not configured properly

 ### Configuring Langchain

-Langchain is a tracing tool.
-(Langsmith is for chaining llm tooling)
+Langsmith is a tracing tool.
+(Langchain is for chaining llm tooling)

 1. Go to https://www.langchain.com/ and sign up
 2. On the left panel at the bottom, click on the gear.